prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_area_remove_many(const wchar_t* name, const wchar_t** areas);
 ```

 This service removes a Null terminated list of named ODE Areas to a named ODE Trigger.
-The service returns DSL_RESULT_ODE_TRIGGER_AREA_NOT_IN_USE if at any point one of the named Areas is not currently in-use by the named Trigger
+The service will fail if one of the named Areas is not currently in-use by the named Trigger.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.
-* `areas` - [in] a Null terminated list of unique names of the ODE Areas to remove
+* `areas` - [in] a Null terminated list of unique names of the ODE Areas to remove.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful add.
-One of the [Return Values](#return-values) defined above on failure
+One of the [Return Values](#return-values) defined above on failure.

 **Python Example**
 ```Python